baka3k/super-app/README.md

 To be precise, React Native is the most suitable choice for the **MiniApp runtime environment**.
 #### Mixed Architecture

 - Super apps are **not** built entirely on React Native.
-This is a **native** application, but there are some modules that allow loading miniapp runtime - as multi-modules, multi-features
+This is a **Native** application, but there are some modules that allow loading miniapp runtime - as multi-modules, multi-features
 - In this time, we have chosen React Native as our runtime environment.
 And we can completely add other runtime modules in the future through Dynamic Features.
 Such as Flutter, Unity..etc

 #### Application – Dynamic deployment